ucsd-cse29/fa24/src/week2/index.md

 platform you've seen in the PrairieLearn quizzes.
 You need to sign up for an _exam slot_ during week 3, which you can do [HERE](https://us.prairietest.com/)

-This document is the Triton Testing Center's guide: FILL
+This document is the Triton Testing Center's guide: [https://tritontesting.ucsd.edu/for-students/scheduling-a-test.html](https://tritontesting.ucsd.edu/for-students/scheduling-a-test.html)

 You should **not** use lecture or lab time to take the exam; next week will be a normal week of lecture, lab, quiz, and so on with the added exam at some time